Atos finds a winning formula for its academies

 Atos is now planning to set up 4 more academies based on this model, and a long-term partnership between Atos and the University of Derby Corporate has been formed.

-“At the start of my career I was working on different parts of the project and didn’t have a clear idea how all those parts fitted together.
+“At the start of my career, I was working on different parts of the project and didn’t have a clear idea how all those parts fit together.
 The Academy has explained the whole process and given me the ‘big picture’.
 It’s been extremely useful.”

 Dimitar Danchev, Graduate Business Intelligence Analyst, Atos